 And, most of the time, the answer is, “Yes, he’ll just stand there.”
 And there are several theories why.

 Probably the most common explanation is that the causes a bit of dull pain.
 The idea is that this bit of pain will cause the horse to concentrate on the pain while an unpleasant task is being performed.
 That’s exactly what William Youatt, and English veterinary surgeon wrote in his book, The Horse, in 1831, Youatt said, “The horse suffers great pain from the pressure – sufficiently great to render him comparatively inattentive to that which is produced by the operation; at the same time, he is afraid to struggle, for every motion increases the agony caused by the twitch, or the assistant has the power to increase it by giving an additional turn to the stick.”
-You can even see the book on-line if you CLICK HERE (the passage is on page 321).
+If you like old veterinary books like I do – and this one’s a classic – you can even see the book on-line if you CLICK HERE (the passage is on page 321).

 There’s actually a well-known phenomenon called a diffuse noxious stimulus, whereby the perception of pain in one area can be diminished by pain in another area.
-Your headache might not feel so bad if someone kicks you hard in the shin.
+So, for example, your headache might not feel so bad if someone kicks you hard in the shin.
 I’m not really persuaded by that explanation, however.
 I’ve been around plenty of horses who have been in pain, and they usually don’t just stand there.
-Take colic (please).
+Take a horse with colic (please).
 When a horse is in pain from a colic, he shows it.
 He rolls around, or paws, or gets up and down.
 When a horse is in pain from a lameness, he limps.
 Pain usually doesn’t make a horse just stand in one place, insensitive to his surroundings, it makes them want to get away from the pain.
-I think there’s a more persuasive explanation.
+I think there may be a more persuasive explanation.

 In the 1980’s, it was asserted that the twitch does its weirdness because it’s applied at an acupuncture point, and because of some sort of acupuncture-like effect.
 You can see a link to an abstract of the article, which was published in a fairly prestigious journal, if you CLICK HERE.
 As you might guess, I’m not at all persuaded by this explanation, and for a variety of reasons, including that there’s never been any such thing as an acupuncture point demonstrated, in any species.
 (CLICK HERE if you want to read about why I wouldn’t bother with acupuncture.)

 Some folks assert that the twitch works by triggering the release of endorphins from the horse’s brain.
 Endorphins are sort of like the body’s very own morphine, and they’ve been credited with all sorts of effects, including calming (which is something that narcotics generally do to people, and which is one reason why they are popular in drug abuse circles).
-I’m not at all persuaded by that explanation, either, because there all sorts of things that cause endorphin levels to rise in the horse, such as trailering.
+I’m not at all persuaded by that explanation, either, because there all sorts of things that cause endorphin levels to rise in the horse, such as putting them in a horse trailer and driving them around.
 Horses that are being hauled in a trailer do have high endorphin levels, but there certainly don’t stand there as if in a daze.

 None of the above three reasons makes much sense to me.
 Here’s what I think.

 I think a twitch works because of a phenomenon known as tonic immobility.
-Tonic immobility is a basic defense strategy in many species (including mammals, and including humans).
-Tonic immobility is an adaptive response demonstrated when one individual – usually prey – one does not think that it can possibly escape from, or win, a fight.
-Predators tend to react to the movement of their prey, but if the prey doesn’t move (instead of struggling or fighting), it can increase the probability of escaping.
+Tonic immobility is a basic defense strategy in many species (including many mammals, and including humans).
+Tonic immobility is an adaptive response demonstrated when one individual – usually prey – does not think that it can possibly escape from, or win, a fight.
+Predators tend to react to the movement of their prey, but if the prey doesn’t move (instead of struggling or fighting), it can increase the probability that it will ultimately escape.
 If the prey doesn’t struggle, the predator cam become distracted, and even temporarily release the prey, sometimes giving the prey enough time to run away.
+And here’s an amazing video of that, a video of one lucky impala:

 Anyway, that’s what I think about twitches.
 What about you?